FAQ

 Recycling Centres FAQ

-Proof of address will be checked before you can enter the site and should be shown to staff through a closed window.
-You will need photo ID and a recent bill or student ID.
-Any vehicle that arrives on site and does not have proof of address will be turned away.
-To keep queuing to a minimum, please help us by having your proof of address documents ready.
+Anyone that arrives on site and does not have proof of address will be turned away.
+To keep queuing to a minimum, please help us by having your documents ready.

 • up to 100 litres of loose waste, such as rubble or soil.
 This must be contained within two 50-litre rubble bags (or bags of equivalent size).